xkeshav/color-collector/README.md

 - This is my first extension so if you find it useful then please [write review](https://marketplace.visualstudio.com/items?itemName=xkeshav.css-color-collector&ssr=false#review-details) to improve the experience in better way.

-### Known issues

-- _"invalid flag 'dgim'"_
-  if you run the command and get above error then check whether you have [todo-tree extension](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) enabled in vs code then please disable that extension to make this extension work properly. [issue raised on the same](https://github.com/Gruntfuggly/todo-tree/issues/732) and checking for solution

-## Contribution
+## Contribution Guide

-to raise any issue/ suggestions / feature [write here](https://github.com/xkeshav/color-collector/issues/) , I am actively looking
+To raise any issue/ suggestions / feature [write here](https://github.com/xkeshav/color-collector/issues/) .

-Please raise the [PR](https://github.com/xkeshav/color-collector/pulls) if you want to contribute.
+moreover, if you want to contribute, please feel free to raise the [PR](https://github.com/xkeshav/color-collector/pulls)

 ## TODO